evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## User interface and control

-The Chevrolet Blazer EV SS has twin screens on a shared frame mounted with brackets on top of the dashboard.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 11 inches large.
-The touch screen at the right part of the shared frame is 17,7 inches large.
+The Chevrolet Blazer EV SS has twin screens on a shared frame mounted with brackets on the dashboard.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
+The  screen behind the steering wheel on the left of the frame is 11.0 inches large.
+The touch screen at the right part of the shared frame is 17.7 inches large.

 {{< sitefiguresized thumb="models/chevrolet/blazer_ev/blazer_ev_ss/screens_1_st.jpg" title="Chevrolet Blazer EV SS" width="3000" height="2001"  >}}